CleverCloud/cliparse-node/README.md

 Where opts can contain

  - `name`: the name of the executable (if not provided, `process.argv` is used)
+ - `description`: a one-line description of the executable
  - `options`: array of top-level options (constructed with `option` or `flag`).
 Default
    value: `[]`.
  - `commands`: array of commands (constructed with `command`).
 Default value: `[]`